chrismaddalena/ODIN/README.md

 ```

 ## First Things First
 ODIN is made possible through the help, input, and work provided by others.
 Therefore, this project is entirely open source and available to all to use/modify.
-All this developer did was assemble the tools, convert some of them to Python 3, and stitch them together into an all-in-one toolkit.
+Have fun :D

 ## What Can ODIN Do?
 ODIN is still very much in development, but it aims to automate many of the common recon tasks carried out by penetration testers.
 Such as:

 * Harvesting email addresses and employee names for a company.
 * Linking employees and companies to social media profiles.
 * Checking to see if discovered accounts have been a part of any public security breaches or appeared in any pastes.